wncc/learners-space/Machine Learning/Week2/README.md

 ```

 * This **[article](https://towardsdatascience.com/data-preprocessing-concepts-fa946d11c825)** explains data preprocessing.
+* This **[tutorial](https://towardsdatascience.com/twitter-sentiment-analysis-classification-using-nltk-python-fa912578614c)** uses Naive Bayes to solve the above tweet classification problem.
+Please go through this to acquaint yourself with the various data processing methods needed for natural language processing (Note that this tutorial uses sklearn to implement naive bayes instead of doing it from scratch.
+Feel free to skip the implementational details if you are facing issues with it as we will not be covering sklearn in this course)

 The concepts of feature aggregration, data cleaning, dimensionality reduction are important for a data scientist and it is essential to have a proper understanding of them before continuing.